 Introduction

-Exploring the student Data
+Exploring the student data

-Usage of the student subset data
+Usage of the subset of the student data

 • In learningtower, the main data is the student data.
 This data contains information regarding student test scores and some selected variables regarding their schooling and socio-economic status.
 The original and complete data may be obtained from OECD.